‘Serious questions for Home Office after Clapham attacker court revelations’

 Just over a year later, in March 2019, he made an appeal over his asylum claim with the First-tier Tribunal (Immigration and Asylum Chamber), arguing that he feared persecution because of his religion.

-A judge accepted this and allowed his appeal in November 2020, despite doubts about his conversion being “genuine and long-lasting” from the Home Office.
+A judge accepted this and allowed his appeal in November 2020, despite doubts from the Home Office about his conversion being “genuine and long-lasting”.

 She added: “We need to know how many other similar cases there might be, whether the Home Office is failing to recognise the urgency of dealing with sex offence cases, and what went so badly wrong in this appalling case.”